Split Enz discography

 This is a complete discography listing for Split Enz, a New Zealand-originated experimental rock-pop group.
-Their creative output includes several albums, singles, music videos, compilations as well as having albums pay tribute by other artists.
+Their creative output includes several albums, singles, music videos, compilations as well as albums paying tribute to them with covers by other artists.

+They have had eight songs listed in the APRA Top 100 New Zealand Songs of All Time, more than any other band.